-During this odyssey Guru visited Punder Pur and collected venerated Hindu Saint Naam Daveís inspirational holy scriptures.
+During this odyssey Guru visited Punder Pur and collected eminent Hindu Saint Naam Daveís inspirational holy scriptures.

 After the Guru Sahib returned to Punjab in 1515 AD he founded a Village that he named Kartarpur and settled his own family along with other families from various castes, creeds and trades there.
-There he established a center to disseminate universal Sikhism.
+There, he established a center to disseminate universal Sikhism.
 Word Kartar literally means creator in Sikhismís vocabulary and Pur or Pore denotes a Village town or City in India.
-Since the Guru Sahib himself wrote, "One God whose Name exits, is the Creator, omnipresent" he did not mean to imply that the God was resident in the Village Kartarpur only.
+Since the Guru Sahib himself wrote, "One God who is omnipresent" he, obviously, did not mean to imply that the God was resident in the Village Kartarpur only.

 Nor did Guru Arjun Sahib intend to imply that the God would reside in the Golden Temple alone when he named it as Harmandir meaning Temple of God.
 However some anonymous, pseudonymous or zealous Sikh writers have asserted as such in the quasi-Sikh Literature either because of their ignorance of Sikhismís philosophy or some other ulterior motive.
-Because many of the Sikh preachers, who are functionally literate, preach Sikh scriptures supplemented by quotes and excerpts from these un-authenticated Sikh literature, majority Sikhs, just like zealots and the naÔve of other religions, tend to believe that the God dwells in their holiest shrine alone.
+Because many of the Sikh preachers, who are functionally literate, preach Sikh scriptures supplemented by quotes and excerpts from these un-authenticated Sikh literature, majority Sikhs tend to believe that the God dwells in their holiest shrine alone.

-The Guru Sahib went to the Islamís most holy shrine Kaaba, in Mecca city, that is forbidden to the non-Muslims (Kaffirs), with the Muslim Hajjis from India in the guise of a Muslim.
+The Guru Sahib went to the Islamís most holy shrine Kaaba, in Mecca city, that is forbidden to the non-Muslims (Kaffirs), with the Muslim Hajjis [pilgrims] from India.
 According to the Muslim belief the God resides in their holy shrine called Kaaba only.
 This belief requires them to face Kaaba when praying.
-And to sleep with their feet towards Kaaba is considered a taboo.
-To convince the Muslim zealots that the 'One God' is omnipresent Guru Sahib lied down at night with his feet towards Kaaba.
+And to sleep with oneís feet towards Kaaba is a taboo.
+To convince the Muslim zealots that the 'One God' is omnipresent Guru Sahib went to sleep at night with his feet towards Kaaba.
 In the morning, a Hajji named Jewna from India seeing Guru Sahibís feet towards Kaaba went berserk and kicked the Guru Sahib saying, "who is this Kaffir sleeping with his feet towards Kaaba?"
 The unperturbed Guru Sahib responded by asking the gathering of pilgrims to point his feet to the direction where the all-pervading God is not present.
 The Guru Sahibís un-assailable logic prevailed.

 The anonymous and pseudonymous Sikh writers and zealous preachers with propensity for mythology have distorted the episode into a wizardly act in which Guru Nanak Sahib is supposed to have moved the Kaaba to the same direction to which his feet were moved.

-A monument built by the successors and followers of a Muslim Sage Abdul Kadir better known as Pir Dastgir (1078-1166 AD) and Behlol stands one and a half miles east of railway station in Baghdad.
-The translation of the Arabic inscription on a slab on the wall behind the monument, where Guru Nanak had discourse with the Muslim sage Behlol, reads some-what like this-
+A monument built by the successors and followers of an eminent Muslim Sage Abdul Kadir better known as Pir Dastgir (1078-1166 AD) and Behlol stands one and a half miles east of railway station in Baghdad.
+The translation of the Arabic inscription on a tablet on the wall behind the monument, where Guru Nanak had discourse with the Muslim sage Behlol, reads some-what like this-

 Guru, that is the divine sage Baba Nanak Fakir's commemoration, this monument